Ashley-Clark14/Exercise4.2/README.md

 Once Home
     Thank you card for A-team to send back with umbrella Padded envelope and send back with umbrella and card to Hippie Hounds

+Went to the bookstore and got presents for Kiana Karina Kira and Grandma